gvwilson/sensibleadventures/iffy/iffy.md

 "It's a quote from an old sim.
 And no, it isn't that bad."
 His half-smile slipped slightly.
-"Or at least, it didn't used to be."
+"Or at least, I hope it isn't."

 Thin trails of soot drew diagonal charcoal lines across the sky above the city as the *Guinevere* approached.
 Iffy glanced at Wales,
 but he showed no emotion at the sight.
-The Peninsula's coal mines were the original source of Rothera's wealth, the reason both for the governor being there and for the Zillions' prowling and raids.
+The Peninsula's coal mines were the original source of Rothera's wealth, the reason both for one of the governors being there and for the Zillions' prowling and raids.
-It was a crime to burn fossil fuel in most parts of the world, but when pressed about their seemingly endless exemptions, Rothera's citizens shrugged and said, "Damage done," or pointed out that the whole of Antarctica would still be covered in ice if it weren't for the warming.
+It was a crime to burn fossil fuel everywhere in the world that still had laws, but when pressed about their seemingly endless exemptions, most of Rothera's citizens would shrug and say, "Damage done," or pointed out that the whole of Antarctica would still be covered in ice if it weren't for the warming.
 And if cities elsewhere had drowned